 The formula only gives positive volume to the day if the close is higher than the midpoint of the high and low.
 If the close is towards the lower half of the range of the price action, then volume is negative for the day.

-A chart compares the Volume Accumulation indicator with the On Balance Volume indicator that adds positive volume if the close is higher than the previous close, even if the close is only a penny higher, is given next of the stock Citigroup (C):
+This chart of Citigroup stock compares the volume accumulation indicator with the on-balance volume indicator.
+The latter adds positive volume if the close is higher than the previous close, even if the close is only a penny higher.

-- An up day on high volume is considered bullish, because volume is being transacted at higher prices; for example, there is an imbalance of supply and demand, demand is more than supply, therefore price increases.
+For example, there is an imbalance of supply and demand – demand is more than supply – therefore price increases.
 The fact that there is much volume shows that the size of the supply and demand imbalance is large.

-The chart below of the Russell 2000 e-mini futures contract shows examples of these divergences, both bearish and bullish:
+This chart of the Russell 2000 E-mini future contract shows examples of these divergences, both bearish and bullish.

 High #1 to High #2

 The E-mini Russell 2000 future made a lower high.
 This move lower was confirmed by the volume accumulation indicator which made a lower high as well.